 Although not a University Hospital allied to a Medical School, nevertheless the Trust is a major provider of under-graduate and post-graduate education working with three universities (Southampton, Portsmouth and Bournemouth).
 The Trust also has a significant reputation in relation to research and development.

-To recognise and reward employees who have made substantial contributions to the quality of care provided to patients or have delivered exceptional levels of work performance whilst demonstrating the core values of the Trust.
+We have an Employee of the Month scheme at the hospital.
+The scheme aims to recognise and reward employees who have made substantial contributions to the quality of care provided to patients or have delivered exceptional levels of work performance whilst demonstrating the core values of the Trust.

 The core values of the trust are: